First and foremost the Bike Ride is a fund raising event; it is a NOT a race, nor does it happen on closed roads.

 Rider Requirements and Rules

-- All riders must check in at the registration area before riding where their wristband ID will be provided.
+- All riders must check in before riding, and their wristband ID will be provided.

 - All riders must wear helmets, their wristband ID and their team reflective vest provided.

 - All riders must observe national lighting up times and must have working lights front and rear.

 - Riders must observe the appropriate Highway Code, it is ultimately their own responsibility to ensure they are abiding within traffic regulations.
 (For further information on the Highway Code applicable to cyclists, please see Highway Code Rules for Cyclists.)

 If you fail to observe these rules, you will not be allowed to participate.